harshaa1231/I-m-something-of-a-painter/README.md

 # I-m-something-of-a-painter
-This a repository of the code that contains the code for the kaggle challenge of the I'm something of a painter myself.
+This a repository of the code for the CycleGAN, which transforms photos to monet images

+Dataset used taken from the kaggle challenge of: https://www.kaggle.com/competitions/gan-getting-started/overview

 Presently, we have trained the model and were able to make predictions from the saved model as seen in the images.

 Bound to making changes based on the feedback.

 ![input_img](https://github.com/user-attachments/assets/56d11b78-5356-4086-8c65-f12699ce4914)